Lino437/gonzalez-8025-a5/README.md

 _To see this again_
 1. Click Help on the top left of the page
 2. Click About
-3. This file should appear on a new window
+3. This information should appear on a new window